 7. Letting Agent Fees

-If you’re a tenant in the UK, moving used to involve a confusing list of fees from your agent for starting your tenancy.
-Changing your contract, not changing your contract, your own referencing… the list of fees goes on and on.
-Since 2019, the ‘Tenant Fees Act’ has meant that the only legal charges your landlord or letting agent can require are a deposit of up to five weeks’ rent, and a fee of up to £50 or costs incurred if you request any changes to the tenancy agreement.
+Moving home for tenants used to involve a long list of potential agent’s fees.
+However, since 2019, the ‘Tenant Fees Act’ has meant that the only legal charges your landlord or letting agent can require are a deposit of up to five weeks’ rent, and a fee of up to £50 or costs incurred if you request any changes to the tenancy agreement.

 Read more moving guides: